DomT4/homebrew-chromium/README.md

 If people wish to use the Cask version of the formula in this tap I have added one, which you can install via `brew cask install mac-chromium`.
-Please note that you will need to `brew cask reinstall mac-chromium` periodically until Homebrew upstream work out some auto-update mechanism.
+Please note that you will need to `brew cask upgrade mac-chromium` periodically.

 ## Duplication of the Caskroom's Chromium